-Junior Trinity offers students the opportunity to follow a series of one year academic courses in music leading to GCSE and GCE qualifications.
+Junior Trinity offers students the opportunity to follow a series of one and two-year academic courses in music leading to GCSE and GCE qualifications.

 The courses are progressive and can lead through three years of study; however students can also begin a course at the AS Level of Advanced GCE Music, if they have appropriate qualifications and experience.

 This thorough musical education involves the development of a range of academic disciplines, giving varied insights into performance, composition and the appreciation of music.
 Students also benefit from ongoing professional support and the opportunity to collaborate with their peers on the performance and composition modules of the examinations.
 The courses are an excellent foundation for any student who would like to widen their experience of the subject and are an ideal preparation for higher education courses in music.

 - In the 2015 examination series, 92% of GCSE students achieved A* or A grades.